grain-lang/grain/stdlib/list.md

 ```

 Produces a new list initialized with the results of a mapper function
-called on each element of the input list and its index.
+called on each element of the input list.
 The mapper function can return `None` to exclude the element from the new list.

 Parameters: